Kim Kardashian Says She’s Trying For Another Baby

 Kim Kardashian’s reveal that she wants to have another child comes after a very rough time in the reality TV star’s life.
 Last fall, Kardashian was robbed at gunpoint while in Paris to attend Fashion Week.
 Robbers stole millions of dollars worth of jewelry from Kim, including the engagement ring her husband, Kanye West, had given her.
 Kim admitted that she thought the criminals would rape and kill her during the encounter.
 The next month, Kanye was hospitalized after suffering a mental breakdown due to sleep deprivation and exhaustion.

 While another pregnancy may prove to be too risky for Kim Kardashian, she has weighed the option of using a surrogate in the past.
-Back in November, Kim revealed that doctors told her another pregnancy would be dangerous, and that surrogacy would be a great option for her.
+Back in November, Kim revealed that doctors told her another pregnancy would be dangerous and that surrogacy would be a great option for her.

 “I’m more worried, because I gave birth to two.
 There’s a sense in me that because I went through all that pain for these two babies and that I know we did this together…” Kim started to tell Natalie.
 “There’s no one that would feel your love [like this baby], they are literally near your heart and inside of you.”